Panasg/Distributed-Systems/README.md

       * `$ pipenv run python3.7 cli.py -p 5001 -a 5000 -l 4`
       * `$ pipenv run python3.7 cli.py -p 5001 -a 5000 -l 5`

- Note that the "python3.7" can be 3.6 depending on the python's version  installed in each machine.
+ Note that the "python3.7" can be 3.6 depending on the python's version  installed on each computer.